LAMINATING COLORECLAY

 You might think this is 'over kill' on the babying and waiting, but it is not.
 You have put in so much work on this piece to get it to this point that waiting a bit for the clay to rest and equalize is going to prevent cracking.

-This process is making one design from several canes then laminating it to a piece of white clay to make it water tight.
+This process uses sprigs from several canes to create a design then laminating it to a piece of white clay.

 Shape and gently press into whatever form you are using.